 Mount Allison's Commerce program provides an experiential and personal approach to business studies.

 Faculty: Faculty of Social Sciences

-Degree options: BComm; BComm honours; BA major; Any degree, minor
+Degree options: BComm (with honours option); BComm honours in economics; BA major; Any degree, minor

 Other degree options in the field of Commerce at Mount Allison: